 For rental information, click HERE.

-Scroll down for information about Boy Scout Summer Camp and High Adventure programs!
+Scroll down for information about Scouts BSA Summer Camp and High Adventure programs!
 Check out Camp Parsons on Facebook to the right too!→

-Adventure and unforgettable experiences lie ahead for Scouts and leaders at week-long summer camp.
+Adventure and unforgettable experiences lie ahead for Scouts and leaders at week-long summer camp at Camp Parsons.
 Many merit badges can be completed at the archery and rifle ranges, the aquatics area, and the Craft Lodge.
-Come celebrate 100 years of exceptional camping at the country's oldest continuous Boy Scout camp West of the Mississippi!
+Come experience 100 years of exceptional camping at the country's oldest continuous Scouts BSA camp West of the Mississippi!

 We welcome new female troops to camp!